Can your bonds defy interest rate fluctuations and geopolitics?

 Fiscal and monetary policy

 - The exceptional stimulus programmes are being scaled back, but there is no sign of savings drift.
-On the contrary, Trump plans new tax cuts under his leadership, but the extent to which his tariff plans can compensate for this remains to be seen.
+On the contrary, Trump is planning new tax cuts under his leadership and is even toying with the idea of eliminating income taxes.
+However, the extent to which his tariff plans can compensate for this remains to be seen.

 - China also continues to regularly support its flagging economy through new policy decisions.